kateharborne/SimSpin/docs/make_simspin_file.markdown

 title: make_simspin_file
 parent: Documentation
 nav_order: 2
-last_modified_date: "Tue, 20 Jun 2023 15:57:00 AWST"
+last_modified_date: "Thurs, 03 Aug 2023 15:57:00 AWST"
 ---

 # Making the input file for SimSpin

+Recent Updates
+{: .label .label-purple }

 In order to build a data cube with SimSpin, we need to construct an input file.
 {: .fs-5 .fw-300 .pb-2 }

 The purpose of this input file is to prepare all the information of the supplied simulation in a consistent format.
-It also aims to prepare the computationally expensive steps only once (i.e. the generation of spectra for each star).
+It also aims to prepare the computationally expensive steps only once (i.e. the generation of spectral weights for each star).
 Once we have generated a SimSpin file, that file can be used as input to `build_datacube` many times.
 {: .fw-300 }